 Professional apps usually have complex DB design, professional security and coded as per standards.
 In traditional development, these qualities cannot be achieved without the involvement of expert developers.
 But with new tools and technologies—including automatic table creations, visual DB design, and configurable security means, anyone can build apps and they are almost codeless.
 This is ideal for business users, product managers, and in general any citizen developers.

 Myth #5: Business apps will not be supported by IT

 Apps are of multiple types.
 One of the categories is core apps that drive the company’s core businesses.
 And then there are a lot of other apps that are categorized as long-tail-apps scattered all over the organization and are usually those that are driven by business teams.
 Traditional IT support only the core apps, and the long tail apps flourished under the shadow of the IT teams.
 However modern IT leaders also bring under their control long-tail apps to curtail shadow IT in the organization.
 This is done using modern app development platforms that allow centralized control by IT and also ease the building of these apps by business users.

 Myth #6: Modern App Development Platforms Are Closed and Proprietary

-Myth #7: Cross Platform Apps Are not fully featured
+Myth #7: Cross-Platform Apps Are not fully featured

 There is a misconception that cross-platform apps, usually built using hybrid mobile app development, cannot support a lot of features.
 It’s true that not all platforms are equal and some may not support the full plethora of feature development, but it’s still possible to develop apps that are rich in functionality.
-Some platforms for example – RAD platform by WaveMaker makes it easy to build apps that have features customized as per business requirements.
+Some platforms for example – the RAD platform by WaveMaker make it easy to build apps that have features customized as per business requirements.